 White Bat Flower

-Synonyms of Tacca integrifolia (12) (Updated on 2-24-21): Ataccia aspera (Roxb.)
+Synonyms of Tacca integrifolia (12) (Updated on 11-21-21 from Plants of the World Online): Ataccia aspera (Roxb.)
 Kunth, Ataccia cristata (Jack) Kunth, Ataccia integrifolia (Ker Gawl.)
 C.Presl, Ataccia laevis (Roxb.)
 Kunth, Ataccia lancifolia (Zoll. & Moritzi) Kunth, Tacca aspera Roxb., Tacca choudhuriana Deb, Tacca cristata Jack, Tacca laevis Roxb., Tacca lancifolia Zoll. & Moritzi, Tacca rafflesiana Jack ex Wall., Tacca sumatrana H.Limpr.

 Tacca integrifolia Ker Gawl. is the correct and accepted scientific name for the White Bat Flower.
 It was named and described by John Bellenden Kew Gawler in Botanical Magazine in 1812.